Ne Win: Student and worker riots

 Sporadic protests against the government continued.
 Students led protests in 1965, December 1969, and December 1970.
 These demonstrations took place mainly on campuses located in the cities of Rangoon, Mandalay and Moulmein and were often followed by the closure of universities and colleges.
 In June 1974, workers from more than 100 factories throughout the nation participated in a strike, to which the government reacted by shooting about 100 workers and students on 6 June 1974 at the Thamaing Textile Factory and the Sinmalaik Dock Yard in Rangoon.
 Since Ne Win was in Australia on an official visit at the time, responsibility for these shootings is unclear.
 On 5 December 1974, students turned the funeral of former UN Secretary General U Thant into a demonstration, snatching the coffin on display at the Kyaikkasan Race Course and erecting a makeshift mausoleum on the grounds of the former Student Union building in protest against the government for not honouring their famous countryman with a state funeral.
-The military stormed the campus on 11 December killing some of the students, recovered the coffin and buried U Thant at the foot of the Shwedagon pagoda, next to the tomb of Thakin Kodaw Hmaing.
+The military stormed the campus on 11 December, killing some of the students, recovered the coffin and buried U Thant at the foot of the Shwedagon pagoda, next to the tomb of Thakin Kodaw Hmaing.

 1967 anti-Chinese riots

 In February 1963, the Enterprise Nationalization Law was passed, effectively nationalizing all major industries and prohibiting the formation of new factories.
-This law adversely affected many industrialists and entrepreneurs, especially those without the full citizenship.
+This law adversely affected many industrialists and entrepreneurs, especially those without full citizenship.
 The government's economic nationalization program further prohibited foreigners, including the non-citizen Chinese, from owning land, sending remittances, getting business licenses and practicing medicine.
-Such policies led to the beginnings of a major exodus of Burmese Chinese to other countries—some 100,000 Chinese left Burma.
+Such policies led to the beginnings of a major exodus of Burmese Chinese to other countries – some 100,000 Chinese left Burma.

-Since Ne Win made Burmese as the medium of instruction, many Chinese-language schools had to be closed.
+Since Ne Win made Burmese the medium of instruction, many Chinese-language schools had to be closed.
 When the Chinese embassy in Rangoon distributed Mao's red books in Burma, many Chinese went out on the streets in support of the Cultural Revolution.
 They were attacked by Burmese citizens, the most violent riots taking place in 1967.
 Beginning in 1967 and continuing throughout the 1970s, anti-Chinese riots continued to flare up, as many elements in Burma tried to spread the Cultural Revolution.
 Many believed they were covertly supported by the government.
 Similarly, Chinese shops were looted and set on fire.
 Public attention was successfully diverted by Ne Win from the uncontrollable inflation, scarcity of consumer items and rising prices of rice.
 The 1982 Citizenship Law further restricted Burmese citizenship for Burmese Chinese (as it stratified citizenship into three categories: full, associate, and naturalized) and severely limited Burmese Chinese, especially those without full citizenship and those holding FRCs, from attending professional tertiary schools, including medical, engineering, agricultural and economics institutions.
 During this period, the country's failing economy and widespread discrimination accelerated an emigration of Burmese Chinese out of Burma.